Degrees and Certifications:

 Winona State University If your child is not to ride the bus on a specific day or their normal routine changes, please send a note to school or call.
 I do not answer my phone during teaching times.
 The best time to reach me by phone is during my prep hour or you can leave a message and I will return your call at the end of our day.
 If you’re researching schools, I recommend that you stop in for a visit!
 I look forward to meeting you!

-My name is Stacy Cruz!
-This is my 2nd year at Global Arts Plus, and my 11th year in St. Paul Public Schools!
+My name is Stacy Cruz she/her and I have been a teacher for Saint Paul Public Schools since 2010.
+I spent 8 wonderful years at Crossroads Elementary and moved to Global Arts Plus in 2018.
 I truly love the Global Arts community and seeing the arts in many areas of the school day is amazing!

 Here is a little bit about me: